mkoppmann/eselsohr/README.md

 Object references are required for accessing the global state, like fetching an article with a specific ID.
 This is enforced by authorized actions: a data type which corresponds to user actions like creating a new article, or changing an article’s title.
-To obtain such an authorized action token one has to pass a object reference and in some cases the ID, on which the action will be performed, to functions which evaluate if the required permissions are set in the object reference.
+To obtain such an authorized action token one has to pass an object reference and in some cases the ID, on which the action will be performed, to functions which evaluate if the required permissions are set in the object reference.
-This forces us to do authorization checks and we can’t forget to do them.
+This forces us to do authorization checks, and we can’t forget to do them.

 The application tries to incorporate the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) wherever it can.
 Instead of using one single data storage for everything, each article collection is stored as a separate resource in the system.